survivejs/react-book/manuscript/02_developing_with_webpack.md

 }
 ```

-Also, we'll need to make Webpack aware of this file:
+Also, we'll need to make Webpack aware of it.
+Without having a `require` pointing at it, Webpack won't be able to find the file:

 **app/index.js**